mattrussi/gitlab-com-runbooks/howto/discourse-forum.md

     ./launcher rebuild app
     ```

-Bear in mind that if a plugin has updated, to pull any changes, the app must be rebuilt.
+When a plugin is updated in its upstream repo, you can update it via the admin
+UI.

 ## Backup